 We will also continue to increase awareness of the dual degree program (JD/MA) by making sure that the graduate advisor works closely with the Dean of Academic Affairs Office at the Law School to recruit students to the joint JD-MA in international law and trade.
-This effort will take several years to determine improved outcomes (see next section).Since 3 of the last 8 students admitted under this track did not complete the dual-degree program, this issue is a concern and warrants increased monitoring of why students left the MA program.
+This effort will take several years to determine improved outcomes (see next section).
+We are assessing challenges students may face in completing the MA component of the dual degree.